cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

     $ foreman start

 Open your local application instance at [`http://localhost:5000`](http://localhost:5000).
 Now that you have a local database configured, everything should work correctly.

-#### Production

-Services created within Bluemix are automatically added to the `VCAP_SERVICES` environment variable for your app on Bluemix.
-Therefore, no further configuration is needed.